ichesser/GB_octonion_code/README.md

 # Tutorial Code

-Written in MATLAB and Python:
+Written in MATLAB and/or Python:

 Example 1: compute GB octonion distance